HewlettPackard/Atlas/runtime/tests/region/README.md

 # REGION TESTS

+## Usage

+To run the test script do `./test_region_instr false`.
+Run with `./test_region_instr true` to see debug information, if there are errors for example.

+## Test Structure

-Each script in this directory calls region functions in the Atlas API and performs some minor work (function `test` in `region_test.h` which creates a linked list).
+Each program in this directory calls region functions in the Atlas API and performs some minor work (function `test` in `region_test.h` which creates a linked list).
 Change the macros `WORK` and `NUM_NODES` to alter the amount of work.